valkey-io/valkey-glide/java/DEVELOPER.md

 ```

 ### Generate files
-To (re)generate files, use the following command:
+To (re)generate protobuf code, use the following command:

 ```bash
 ./gradlew protobuf